ergl/jASM/CodingStyle.md

 `if, switch, case, for, do, while`

-but not after funtion names.
+but not after function names.

 Don't add spaces around (inside) parenthesized expressions.
-Use spaces around most binary and ternary operatos, but not after unary operators.
+Use spaces around most binary and ternary operator, but not after unary operators.

 No space before or after the postfix and prefix increment & decrement unary operators.